Course: Environmental, medical and technological aspects of microbiology

 Learning outcomes

-- Teach advance topics in microbiology that are not covered by the basic course KBE / 760 - Expose the students to state-of-the-art methods in molecular microbiology - Expose the students to the central concept of microbiome that emerged from high-throughput sequencing technologies and in turn how this concept changed modern microbiology - Expose the students to the role of microorganisms in natural ecosystems, in biotechnology and in modern medicine - Describe the students advanced methods for cultivation and characterisation of microorganisms from the environment.
+This course runs in the last 9 weeks of the summer semester, starting from week 12 or 13.
+Teach advanced topics in microbiology that are not covered by the basic course Biology of Microorganisms (KBE / 760) Expose the students to state-of-the-art methods in molecular microbiology Expose the students to the central concept of microbiome that emerged from high-throughput sequencing technologies and in turn how this concept changed modern microbiology Expose the students to the role of microorganisms in natural ecosystems, in biotechnology and in modern medicine

 Prerequisites